Old Market Hall, Shrewsbury: History

 In the 17th century the assembly room was used by the Shrewsbury Drapers Company to sell Welsh cloth and the lower floor was used by farmers to sell their corn.
 A statue of a man in armour was installed high above the main arch on the north side; it is thought to be Richard, Duke of York (died 1460) and is believed to be the only statue of him in the country.
 This sculpture was originally located on the Welsh Bridge and it was moved to its current location on the orders of the town mayor in 1771.

 The ground floor was used as a venue for the local market until a new market hall, designed by the county surveyor, Robert Griffiths, in the Italianate style was brought into use at a large site bounded by Mardol Head, Claremont Street, Shoplatch and Bellstone in 1869.

-The lower part of the structure was subsequently used for a variety of purposes, including as an air raid shelter during the Second World War while the assembly room was used as the town's magistrates court a new court complex was opened in Preston Street in 1994.
+The lower part of the structure was subsequently used for a variety of purposes, including as an air raid shelter during the Second World War while the assembly room was used as the town's magistrates court until a new court complex was opened in Preston Street in 1994.
 The building then remained vacant and deteriorating until restoration work started in 2004.
 The building then underwent a major restoration, to the designs of Arrol & Snell and Glenn Howells Architects, to convert it into an arts venue and café, showcasing films and digital media.
 The restoration was completed at a cost of £1.7 million and the building re-opened on 19 January 2004.
 The first film to be shown in the new 81-seat auditorium was My House in Umbria.